mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.8/index.md

 - COPS-4087	- For applications that use Docker containers with a Virtual IP address, backend port mapping resolves access to the application by using the `host_IP:port_number` instead of the `container_ip:port_number`.

 ## GUI
+- COPS-3369 - Updates to the DC/OS UI provide better rendering for elements such as environment variables, secrets, labels, and version information.
 - DCOS_OSS-1961	- Pod lifecycle stages are supported in the DC/OS UI.

 ## Marathon